git-plm/gitplm/partnumbers.md

-successful to the point that you need more than 1000 values in a category, then it's time to celebrate, and you'll certainly have the resources to handle the next phase of expanding it to NNNN, more categories, etc. However, **you first need to get there, so optimize for "getting to success" phase now.** All the microseconds and mistakes you'll save with the shorter NNN vs the longer NNNN will pay off.
+successful to the point that you need more than 1000 values in a category, then it's time to celebrate, and you'll certainly have the resources to handle the next phase of expanding it to NNNN, more categories, etc. However, **you first need to get there, so optimize for the "getting to success" phase now.** All the microseconds and mistakes you'll save with the shorter NNN vs the longer NNNN will pay off.
 And there is no reason why NNN and NNNN can't live in the same database post success -- you now have an additional piece of information which groups parts in time.

 The CCC-NNN-VVVV format presented here is optimized for a small/mid-sized company making electronic products.
-It is likely not optimal for other industries.
+It may not be optimal for other industries.

 If you do a google search on this topic, the seemingly prevailing opinion is against structured part numbers.
 However, it appears most of these articles are written by PLM tool vendors.
 Perhaps their criticisms are valid for fully structured part numbers, but we're already demonstrated that semi-structured part numbers can be designed to avoid most drawbacks, other than a little more work up-front to create.
-But the efficiencies gained downstream should more than pay back this effort.
+The efficiencies gained downstream should pay back this effort many times.
 It appears that most automotive manufacturers use semi-structured part numbers.
-With some, you can tell where a part goes on an automobile from its PN.
-McMaster-Carr uses semi-structured PNs.
+I don't have direct experience, but I've heard you can tell where a part goes on an automobile from its PN.
+Yes, it takes more work up front to figure out these part numbers, but having this simple check during manufacturing is a a simple and effective check against errors and improves efficiency.
+McMaster-Carr also uses semi-structured PNs.
 Maybe you should too ...

 ## Examples